briandigital/bd4/portfolio/index.md

 ---

 ## Professional Summary
 I spent more than a decade designing and building sites and apps at CenterCentre/UIE for the most critical of audiences—other designers.
-Over the past year plus, I've worked with  both with a small Macintosh software developer, and designed from scratch a large greenfield enterprise web app that was a collaboration of three corporations in the healthcare market.
+Over the past year plus as an independent UX designer, I've worked with both with a small Macintosh software developer, and designed from scratch a large greenfield enterprise web app, a collaboration of three corporations, in the healthcare market.

 With a broad foundation of skills and experience, I consider myself a generalist in the field, able to play many different roles in a team.
 I work along side specialists, able to fill skill gaps between team members, while keeping an eye on the project holistically.